SapienzaNLP/relik/README.md

 ### Training the model

+The `relik retriever train` command can be used to train the retriever.
+It requires the following arguments:

-To train the model you need a configuration file.
+- `config_path`: The path to the configuration file.
+- `overrides`: A list of overrides to the configuration file, in the format `key=value`.

+Examples of configuration files can be found in the `relik/retriever/conf` folder.

+#### Entity Linking

 <!-- You can find an example in `relik/retriever/conf/finetune_iterable_in_batch.yaml`. -->
 The configuration files in `relik/retriever/conf` are `pretrain_iterable_in_batch.yaml` and `finetune_iterable_in_batch.yaml`, which we used to pre-train and fine-tune the retriever, respectively.

-To train the retriever on the AIDA dataset, you can run the following command:
+For instance, to train the retriever on the AIDA dataset, you can run the following command:

 ```bash
 relik retriever train relik/retriever/conf/finetune_iterable_in_batch.yaml \